 Homemade Degreaser / Soap Scum Remover

 Yes, you read that heading correctly.
 The same solution I use for degreasing the kitchen stove and rangehood is also excellent for removing soap scum.
-This recipe yields about 16 oz.
+The recipe can be downloaded for free here.

 - Glass spray bottle and/or squeeze bottle